puppetlabs/puppetlabs-apache/README.md

 Specifies the resource identifiers for a rack configuration.
 The file paths specified are listed as rack application roots for [Phusion Passenger](http://www.modrails.com/documentation/Users%20guide%20Apache.html#_railsbaseuri_and_rackbaseuri) in the _rack.erb template.
 Defaults to 'undef'.

+#####`passenger_base_uris`

+Used to specify that the given URI is a Phusion Passenger-served application.
+The file paths specified are listed as passenger application roots for [Phusion Passenger](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerBaseURI) in the _passenger_base_uris.erb template.
+Defaults to 'undef'.

 ##### `redirect_dest`

 Specifies the address to redirect to.
 Defaults to 'undef'.